Namibia at the Olympics

 Namibia first participated at the Olympic Games in 1992, and has sent athletes to compete in every Summer Olympic Games since then.
-Namibia has never participated in the Winter Olympic Games.
+The nation has never participated in the Winter Olympic Games.

 Namibian athletes have won a total of five medals, all silver medals.
 Frankie Fredericks won four medals in athletics across two Olympics.

 The Namibian National Olympic Committee was created in 1990 and recognized by the International Olympic Committee in 1991.